IRT-Saint-Exupery/CoFMPy/docs/user_guide/data_sources.md

 0.7,200,5,2.5
 ```

-To connect CSV data to an FMU variable in CoFMPy, the connection is described in the
+To connect CSV data to an FMU variable in CoFmuPy, the connection is described in the
 JSON configuration file as follows:

 ```json